Marry You: Critical reception

 "Marry You" received mixed reviews from music critics.
 Digital Spys Lewis Corner gave it four out of five stars, saying the song "would not only impress the Elvis impersonator in any Vegas chapel, but is enough to make him a shoo-in for ultimate seducer of 2011" and a "60s-inspired jive-starter".
 Nina Baniamer of Contactmusic.com found the track's production "epic and ambitious" and called the "anthemic" song "sure fire hit".
 The Boston Globe critic Ken Capobianco praised the song for its "artfully arranged throwback" and exalted Mars's vocals.
 Leah Greenblatt, writing for Entertainment Weekly, stated that "Marry You" has "a malt-shop heart" beating beneath its "digital skin", which shows innovation and creativity.
 The Independent music critic, Andy Gill, flattered the single by calling it "overly ingratiating".
-Blues & Soul said that "Marry You" is the second part of "Just The Way You Are", similarly the "euphoria gets deployed", there is simplicity which culminate in "the perfect platform for Mars' angst ridden yearning vocals to ride over the top."
+Blues & Soul called the song "part 2" of "Just the Way You Are", stating that there is simplicity which culminates in "the perfect platform for Mars' angst ridden yearning vocals to ride over the top."

 In a mixed review, Tim Sendra of Allmusic praised the song's "dynamic and nuanced production", finding the track "pleasantly silly".
 The Scotsman affirmed the track shows Mars at his best and worst, "his facility for a jolly tune and catchy but disposable rhyming couplets".
 In a negative review, Mike Diver of BBC Music thought confessed that the recording was a "too-clingy and very creepy love song" and noted its lack of inspiration.
-Similarly, Slant Magazines Eric Henderson suggested that the song was spun off of Cee Lo Green's "Fuck You", where the word "fuck" was changed to "marry".
+Similarly, Slant Magazines Eric Henderson suggested that the song was spun off of Cee Lo Green's "Forget You", where the word "fuck" was changed to "marry".
 He further added that the single was a "bizarrely syncopated piledriver".

 In September 2024, Billboards Kyle Dines affirmed that "Marry You" was one "of the young decade's earliest surefire wedding anthems".
+In February 2026, Maya Georgi from Rolling Stone said the song featured as the soundtrack to "many a marriage proposal and wedding".